tomrake/pico-msys2-setup/README.md

 4) Add enviroment variable to point to all the necesary pieces.

-## Include cross-compiler toolchains
+## Include the cross-compiler toolchains

-The documentation  "Getting Started With Pico" points to an ARM toolchain at the ARM site.
+The documentation  "Getting Started With Pico" points to an ARM toolchain at the ARM's site.
-RaspberryPi Ltd recomends the VSCode plug-in to develop pico code, the list of crosscompiler toolchains is inside the source code for VSCode plug-in.
+The list of crosscompiler toolchains is located in the source code for VSCode plug-in.
-It is the choice of me, the software author, that the toolchains are to in the subdirectory of the installation folder.
+It is the choice of this  software author, that the toolchains are to in the subdirectory of the installation folder.

+## The concept of the full kit

+The distribution of code for the pico is a software develoment kit.
+The full kit consists of crosscompiler toolchains, the standard pico libraries (pico_sdk) various examples, extras and playground code.
+Certain compiled tools and a specfication of what additional tools are need to build the tools, examples and other code.

+### Windows devices and msys2 packages

+The full kit will require certain software related to the operation system that hosts the kit.
+For the msys2 version of the pico kit much of the pacman packages and the Windows level device hacking of USB and serial devices gets beyond the scope this discussion.

-## The enviroment interface
+### The enviroment interface

 Enviroment variable are integral with connecting the various pico sources from the sdk, examples, extras aand playground.
 They are extened to  point to the various toolchains.

-### SDK Source locations
+#### SDK Source locations

 | Enviroment Variable          | Description                             |
 |------------------------------|-----------------------------------------|